Pregnenolone side effects and benefits by Ray Sahelian, M.D.- Honest Pregnenolone Information

 A. There is not set dosage or frequency pattern since each person is unique.
 A general guideline would be to take as low a dosage that works for you and take as many "hormone holidays" as you can.

-Q. I was reading what you had to say about pregnenolone on the Internet.
-My question to you is about "hormone holidays."You mentioned in your information page; after taking pregnenolone 2 mgm a day for five days take a hormonal holiday.
+Q. You mention in your information page; after taking pregnenolone 2 mg a day for five days take a hormonal holiday.
 How long do you recommend?
 Is 5 on and then 2 off a good plan?
 I am currently taking 5 mg.

 A. There is no right or wrong answer since each person is unique in their dosage, frequency, and length of a break.
 Most people don't even need to take a pregnenolone supplement.
 The best option is for you to read all the information on this page including pregnenolone side effects, and then discuss with your health care provider how much to take and how often to take breaks.
 Perhaps there are alternative supplements or herbs that could help you achieve your health goals without the use of pregnenolone or DHEA.

-Q. Hi Doctor Sahelian -- after reading your articles and doing a tremendous amount of internet research, trying to filter through those simply intending to sell a product, those too academic for comprehension and those written in a comprehensible manner with the best interest of the client at heart, I have begun to take pregnenolone at the rate of 10 mg a day.
+Q. After reading your articles and doing a tremendous amount of internet research, trying to filter through those simply intending to sell a product, those too academic for comprehension and those written in a comprehensible manner with the best interest of the client at heart, I have begun to take pregnenolone at the rate of 10 mg a day.
 I am a 58 year old male in excellent health.
 I practice and teach yoga and i also use my indoor rower three times a week.
 But for the last year or so i have been very tired -- 50 hours of work a week running a television station with all the issues, both public and private, associated with media work, leave me exhausted by the end of the week and though i am recovered by the weekend, i soon lose my reserves and end up in the same condition the following week.
 The pregnenolone, which i have now taken for 25 consecutive days, has made a tremendous difference.
 I feel better.
 I wake up alert and joyful and i carry my reserves through the week into the weekend.
 In general it has helped me.
 I do have high cholesterol which i treat herbaly.
 It is about 270.
 Since pregnenolone is manufactured in part by cholesterol i wonder if having it back in abundance in my body will reduce the cholesterol through a invigorated manufacturing process.
 Or the opposite. ( i take fish oil twice every day).
 In general do you think i am heading toward a fall or do you think i can continue the 10 mg indefinitely?
 I have taken the liberty of writing you because i love your newsletter and buy most of my supplements from Physician Formulas because they have more life in them.
 I especially like your curcumin tumeric.
 Thank you for insights you may be willing to share. p.s.
 I know you are on record with the advisory to take 5 mg pregnenolone a day for short periods of time but i also have found older information where you were less cautious --given that pregnenolone research is ongoing and the field is constantly changing i am asking what you currently recommend.
 Thanks again.

 A. Thank you for the positive feedback.
 Yes, pregnenolone can make one feel good, but I am concerned that one may pay the price later with potential side effects that I have listed above.
 There are many supplements that enhance mood and energy, and it would be best to use pregnenolone less frequently and to substitute other nutrients and herbs.
 For instance, MultiVit Rx has great energy enhancing properties.
 Mind Power Rx is excellent for mental energy.
 Carnitine and carnosine improve energy, so do some of the herbs such as suma, maca, muira puama, tribulus, ginseng, and others.
 So, the bottom line is that pregnenolone use should be limited, my thoughts are twice a week, and other supplements and products can be substituted to avoid the potential harm from excessive hormone intake.
 As a general rule, I prefer alternating different supplements as opposed to using one or two all the time.

-Q. Hello, Dr. Sahelian, I have admired your work and awareness of alternative health issues.
+Q. I have admired your work and awareness of alternative health issues.
 I have been a proponent of pregnenolone for several years and try to keep abreast of the most current information on this topic.
 I was interested in your observations regarding the use of pregnenolone and heart palpitations.
 I have observed this in myself, but after a few days it has subsided.
 I am wondering if the improvement in circulation may be a factor and that the body may eventually create more vascular system and then the palpitations subside.
 I have noticed both.

 A. I have come across some individuals in whom the heart palpitations from pregnenolone subsided, but others kept having them with serious consequences.
 I really do not know the mechanism of adaptation in some individuals who seem not to continue with the palpitations.
 Thank you for the positive feedback.

 A. You are the first to report such a side effect from long-term use to this web site, I am not sure if the pregnenolone is the cause.
-Long-term studies with pregnenolone are not available at this time.

 Q. I've been taking pregnenolone for the past two months for about 30mg/day.
 Although I've experienced elevation in energy and mental clarity, I've also experienced heart palpitation as a side effect.
 Even before I began to take pregnenolone, I was aware of the potential side effects by having visited your website.
 However, I've also noticed something else different about my body which wasn't mentioned anywhere in any articles.
 My resting heart rate seems to have slowed down to around 50 beats/min (I used to have normal heart rate around 70 beats/min) and I'm not a physically active person at all.
 I'm not sure whether pregnenolone played any part of it, but I couldn't come up with any other reasons.
 My MD told me it's not something I've to worry about even though I'm still feeling uncomfortable about it.
 I've stopped taking pregnenolone for the moment until I can be sure it's ok.